ryanknowles/project/README.md

 <hr>

 <h5> Name of cars </h5>
-<p>all cars in my favourite cars all have the same criteria:
+<p>all cars that are my favourites all have the same criteria:
 <ul>
   <li>Fast</li>
   <li>Cool and flashy</li>